Iganza-roy/My_portfolio/README.md

 ```
 The build will be created in the dist/ folder, ready to be deployed!

+---

+## 📄 CV and Resume

+⚠️ **Note**: The buttons for viewing my CV and Resume are not yet functional.
+I haven't uploaded the documents yet, but I’ll be adding them soon.
+Stay tuned for the update! 😄

+---

 **📂 Folder Structure**

 Here's a quick look at how the project is organized: